jckinsey01/Justice-Centered-Data-Design/src/MIDTERM/midterm.md

 Again, be sure to output your newly transformed data in executable codeblocks for easier verification and reviewing. -->

+For my next hrouping, I'll sort the objects in the data set by region, "East", "West" and "Central".
+This can help me see what regions may have more or less pollution, pollution from different pollutants, and potentially what regions have pollution due to what activity.

+The following is my procedure:

 1. Establish a "js codeblock".
+2. Create an array of cities.
+3. Create a unique set and list of cities
+4. Manually create xRef list of cities anmd coast
+5. ??

 ```js
 const cities = pollutionData.map(